jup-ag/space-station/docs/3-limit-order/2-limit-order-with-sdk.md

 const limitOrder = new LimitOrderProvider(
     connection,
+    // referralPubKey and name are both optional
+    // provide both to get referral fees
-    referralPubKey //optional, more details in the section below );
+    // more details in the section below referralPubKey,
+    referralName
+);
 ```